humanenginuity/assayer/README.md

 Frequently, programs need to process untrusted input.
 Before doing so, it is important to ensure that the values being processed are, in fact, valid for the purpose for which they are intended.

-Values representing the hour of the day, the day of the month, a person's age, a URL, phone number, and so on.
+Examples include values representing the hour of the day, the day of the month, a person's age, a URL, phone number, and so on.
 Regardless of the underlying data type (integer, string, custom struct, etc.) some values are valid, and some are not.

 As a validation library, Assayer allows you to build efficient, highly cohesive code by concentrating your custom